AppiumTestDistribution/appium-device-farm/README.md

 # appium-device-plugin

-This is an Appium plugin designed to manage and create driver session on connected android devices.
+This is an Appium plugin designed to manage and create driver session on connected android devices and iOS Simulators.

 ## Why Appium Device Plugin?